Contemporary Longrifle Association

 CLA Show 2008

-Better known simply as the CLA, this membership organization has its roots in the decision of the Kentucky Rifle Association to ban modern made rifles and accoutrements from their annual show in Carlisle, PA.
+Better known simply as the CLA, this membership organization has its roots in the decision of the Kentucky Rifle Association (KRA) to ban modern made longrifles and accoutrements from their annual show in Carlisle, PA.
 (Fortunately for everyone, that ban has long since been lifted and properly marked new pieces are now allowed at KRA shows.)
 Several folks, including KRA member Alan Gutchess who was working at the CWF Gunshop at the time, responded by wondering if there would be enough interest in building and collecting contemporarily made pieces to form a separate organization.

-Discussions of this idea continued at the NMLRA Gunsmithing Seminar in Kentucky and it was decided that for this idea to have any chance of success it would need leadership from someone with experience in managing organizations and gun shows who was also a collector of contemporary and antique longrifles and their accessories.
+Discussions of this idea continued amongst the instructors at the NMLRA Gunsmithing Seminar in Kentucky and it was decided that for this idea to have any chance of success it would need leadership from someone with experience in managing organizations and gun shows who was also a collector of contemporary and antique longrifles and their accessories.
 Gordon Barlow soon moved to the top of a very short list!
 Wallace Gusler knew Gordon best and was asked to float the idea by him.

 To learn more about the CLA and how you can become a member follow this link: CLA Home